Current Creative Writing Minors

 Tell us about yourself!

-  Amanda is a sophomore in the School of Foreign Service.
+Amanda is a Junior in the School of Foreign Service.
 She is studying Science, Technology, and International Affairs with minors in Spanish and Creative Writing.
 Basically, she can’t figure out which subject she likes the most and hopes life will never make her decide.
 On campus, she writes and edits op-eds for The Georgetown Voice.
 Amanda hails from Queens, New York.

 A Night at the Concert Hall

 No one makes her feel like the tenor sax.

 Its voice trembles down her

 it teasing her.